Portland International Jetport

 The staff have a reputation for friendly and efficient service, making it a great introduction to the New England region.
 Importantly, passengers should be sure not to confuse this airport with Portland International Airport, which is located on the west coast of the United States, in Portland, Oregon.

-Portland International Jetport is located five miles (8km) from downtown Portland.
+Portland International Jetport is located five miles (8km) from central Portland.

 Getting to the city